Background pattern

 Treatment of chronic heart failure

-• Your treatment should always be initiated under medical supervision.
+• Your treatment must always be started under medical supervision.

-• Your doctor will start your treatment with 1/4 (quarter) tablet per day.
-The dose may be increased to ½ (half) tablet per day after 1-2 weeks, then to 1 tablet per day, and then to 2 tablets per day, until the optimal dose for you is achieved.
-Your doctor will prescribe the correct dose for you at each time and you should follow their instructions exactly.
+• Your doctor will start your treatment with 1/4 (quarter) of a tablet per day.
+The dose may be increased to ½ (half) tablet per day after 1-2 weeks, then up to 1 tablet per day and then up to 2 tablets per day, until the optimal dose for you is achieved.
+Your doctor will prescribe the correct dose for you at each time and you must follow their instructions exactly.

 • The maximum recommended dose is 2 tablets (10 mg) per day.